 Funder: Health Resources and Services Administration

-Summary: Supports rural organizations in planning comprehensive, community-based systems to address opioid and substance use disorder.
+Summary: Supports rural organizations in developing partnerships and capacity to address opioid and substance use disorder through planning activities.